 The biggest thing I realized was just how beautiful and powerful a woman could look in the throes of labor.
 She deserves to see herself that way and not be left with fading memories of messy hair, sweat, and goo.
 I get to show her how incredible she was while also capturing those people who loved and supported her through it.

 Despite listing my starting price on my website, many people who contact me back peddle once they realize the investment involved.
 I’m sure I would have done the same before realizing what all was involved.
 Why would someone expect to pay less for a birth photographer than a wedding photographer?
 With a wedding photographer, we already expect the prices to be high and we know that we get what we pay for.
-If anything, the skill and time commitment needed in birth photography is even higher.
-In the bigger cities, you’ll find that birth photographers fill up their calendar with minimum prices well over $1,000 and still find themselves greatly undervaluing themselves in comparison to equally skilled wedding photographers.
+If anything, the time commitment needed in birth photography is even higher.
+In the bigger cities, you’ll find that experienced birth photographers fill up their calendar with minimum prices around $2,000 and still find themselves greatly undervaluing themselves in comparison to equally skilled wedding photographers.
 Alas I live in a small city in Kansas where my services are even less appreciated despite being much harder to come by.

 I paid over $2,000 for my wedding photographer with coverage for 5 hours.
 By comparison, my own labors were 33, 13, and 20 hours.
 What would a wedding photographer have charged for that kind of coverage?
 Birth photographers really are no less skilled than wedding photographers and you aren’t going to let just any ol’ stranger in your small birthing space.
 You want someone who you can connect to and who understands and respects you and your birth wishes.
 You want someone you can trust to capture the most cherished images despite the unpredictable nature of birth.
 And you want to know that no matter what she is going to show up at a moment’s notice and still be there to capture the first hours of your baby’s life.
 When you think about it, picking the right person to photograph your birth is just as important as finding the right doctor, midwife, and/or doula, and far more sensitive of an issue than hiring the right photographer for any other event in your life.